Cartwright Court Student Guide

 The small number of students living here means that it is like one big family.
 Most grow close to their flatmates, and there is always a social event going on in one of the flats, without there being too much noise onsite.
 We also have many events running in our Residence Life common room!

 Residences will have contacted you about what to expect when you arrive at Cartwright, but our Residence Life Assistants will also be on hand for any questions you might have and to share their experiences of living there.

 What is Residence Life?

 Residence Life Assistants are students who live on site in order to help with any concern or need that you have.
-We are on shift every weeknight from 5PM – 10PM and weekends from 12PM – 10PM.
+We are on shift Monday-Thursday from 5pm-10pm and weekends from 12pm-10pm.
 We also run social events which are always advertised on our Instagram page @residencelifeCU.
 Make sure to follow us to avoid missing out!

 We run coffee lounges on weeknights where you can come to us with concerns, ideas for events or for a general chit chat.
 What is better is that we provide hot drinks and biscuits!
 A Cartwright/Roy Jenkins exclusive event is Waffle Night.
-We make fresh waffles and bring loads of toppings and, sometimes, ice-cream every week.
+We make fresh waffles and bring loads of toppings!

 Events will be a mix of online and in-person due to the pandemic, but the Cartwright Court RLAs will be on site and available to chat, help and run coffee lounges.